 Fig S18.
-Relationship between national human development index (HDI) and estimated annual percentage change (EAPC) of age standardized rate (ASR) of deaths and disability-adjusted life years (DALYs) attributable to suboptimal intake of vegetable in 2021.
+Relationship between national human development index (HDI) and estimated annual percentage change (EAPC) of age standardized rate (ASR) of deaths and disability-adjusted life years (DALYs) attributable to suboptimal vegetable intake in 2021.
 The dot size represents the number of deaths or DALYs in a certain country.